 And by the way… you’ll want to head over to Creative with Kids and sign up for her newsletter (its one you’ll be waiting for every week).

 While Alissa is here, I’m over at Val’s blog, Inner Child Fun sharing a train activity that got Henry thinking and solving problems.
 Its amazing what a couple questions can do for a child’s mind.

 While you’re there, see where Val is at today too (and keep going through the 20 Moms until you make it back here)!

 Anyhow.
 Here’s Alissa.

-7 Tips for Doing Toddler Activities WITH Big Kids
+7 Tips for Keeping Toddlers Busy WITH Big Kids Activity Time

 How can you do activities with a toddler AND big kids?

-7 Tips For Including a Toddler in Activities with Big Kids:
+7 Tips For How to Keep Toddlers Busy During Activities with Big Kids:

 - If you’re sewing with the big kids, maybe your toddler would like a lacing card